crowdsourcing-class/crowdsourcing-class.github.io/assignments/pa2.md

 	Here, the <code>control</code> column will be an integer, indicating which of the tweets is the control.
 This method of bookkeeping* makes it easy for us to randomize the location of the control tweet.
 In <code>embed_controls.py</code>, fill in the few lines of code (marked as TODO in the file) to generate a random location for the control and write the line to a CSV.

-	<font size="1%">*Fun fact: Bookkeeping is one of the only words in English with three consecutive pairs of repeated letters.
+	<font size="1%">*Fun fact: Bookkeeping is one of the only two words in English with three consecutive pairs of repeated letters.
 Also, sweettooth.
 I learned this in third grade.
 It is valuable knowledge which I've never used.</font>

 2. Once you have completed the code, you can run the script in the command line: